waffelz0/BFASM/README.md

 # Known Issues
 - Defining a variable inside an if statement(?) or a while loop messes up the internal pointer, which can completely mess up brainfuck logic.
-- Programs are limited to brainfuck's 8-bit cell size.
-Operations will silently overflow.